 CPA Apprenticeship Development Management

-The CPA have provided a project-management service to the employer development groups for these trailblazers:
+The CPA have provided a project-management service (and/or technical support) to the employer development groups for these trailblazers:

 The CPA will further act as a public point of contact for each trailblazer and will post updates and draft documentation for public review.